 Division 2 — Containers and loads

-33. Term used: bulk container
+33. Meaning of bulk container

-(1) A bulk container is a container (with or without a liner or coating) that —
+(1) A bulk container is a system for containing solid substances, including any liner or coating that —

-(a) has a capacity of 1 m3 or more; and

-(b) is intended for the transport of solid dangerous goods that are in direct contact with the container.
+(a) is designed for transporting solid substances which are in direct contact with the system; and

-(2) None of the following is a bulk container, even if it has a capacity of 1m3 or more and is intended for the transport of solid dangerous goods —

-(a) a large packaging that complies with the requirements of the ADG Code Chapter 6.6;

-(b) an IBC;

-(c) a tank;

-(d) a tank vehicle;

-(e) any other packaging that complies with the requirements of the ADG Code Chapter 6.1 or 6.3.
+(b) is of a permanent character suitable for repeated use; and

+(c) is designed to facilitate the transport of solid substances by one or more modes of transport, without the need for the substances to be unloaded and reloaded when transferred from one mode to another; and

+(d) is fitted with devices that permit ready handling; and

+(e) has a capacity of not less than 1 m3.

+Examples for this subregulation:

+Freight containers, offshore bulk containers, skips, bulk bins, swap bodies, trough-shaped containers, roller containers, load compartments of vehicles and flexible containers.

+(2) However, an IBC, large packaging or a portable tank is not a bulk container.

+[Regulation 33 inserted: SL 2024/22 r.
+5.]

 34. Terms used: IBC, intermediate bulk container

 (1) An IBC or intermediate bulk container is a rigid or flexible portable packaging that —